Table of Contents

 ✔ The breakwater was constructed from rock and sand, but mostly rock.
 The sand layer of the bottom breakwater crescent is 7.4m thick.

 ✔ The main challenge was to dump the sand layer, so it was decided to leave the sand when the sea was calm to ensure stability.

 ✔ The natural protection for breakwater comes from the outer armor, made from the huge rock boulders that weigh about 6 tons.

 ✔ The boulders were connected by interlocking without using concrete.

 II.
 Availability of construction material

-Although UAE is a desert area with lots of availability of sand, the sand was of no use because the sand in the desert was very fine to provide the stability.
+✔ Although UAE is a desert area with lots of availability of sand, the sand was of no use because the sand in the desert was beautiful to provide stability.
 That’s the reason why dredging sand was collected from the Persians.

 III.
 Design as the land reclamation